sleimanx2/plastic/readme.md

 A mapping class contains a single method `map`.
 The map method is used to map the given model fields.

 Within the `map` method we may use the Plastic Map builder to expressively create fields maps.
-To learn about all of the methods available on the Map builder, check out its [documentation](docs/mapping.md).
+To learn about all of the methods available on the Map builder, check out this  [documentation](docs/mapping.md).
 For example, let's look at a sample mapping that creates a Tag model map:

 ```php
 use Sleimanx2\Plastic\Map\Blueprint;